Borakove/Borakove/README.md

 - 👋 Hello, I'm Borakove
 - 👀 I'm interested in Back-end and Cyber
-- 🌱 I'm currently learning Dart, C and Python
+- 🌱 I'm currently learning C and Python
 - 💼 I want to work on challenging projects for a career beginner

 ## 💻 My Skills